planetfederal/workshops/workshops/geogig/doc/source/gui_workflow/conflicts.rst

 We're going to demonstrate what happens when two branchs attempt to change the same geometry or attribute of a feature.
 We'll intentionally create an attribute conflict between our **review** and **updates** branches.
 We will not cover the resolution of geometry conflicts as it is not well supported by the plugin yet.
 But the resolution process is similar in either case.

-.. note:: Conflict resolution with the GeoGig Plugin is still under develop
+.. note:: Conflict resolution with the GeoGig Plugin is still under development

 Ours or theirs
 --------------